sombriks/sombriks-hq/src/pages/blog/0042-getting-started-with-eleventy.md

 It calls itself a [simpler static site generator](https://www.11ty.dev/).

-Bunt don't get fooled, the content generator is dynamic and versatile as hell.
+But don't get fooled, the content generator is dynamic and versatile as hell.

 ## Whait is it good for

 You can write your static site in plain old html, that's true.

-OR
+**OR**

 You can use custom template engines to create a richer experience for those who consume your content.